jferard/datagouv_tools/README-en.rst

     GRANT
     postgres=# \q

-Et exécuter le script en tant qu'utilisateur sytème `sirene`.
+And to run your script as sytem `sirene` user.

 .. code:: bash

     ...$ sudo -u sirene source venv/bin/activate # if you use venv ...$ sudo -u sirene python3.7 script.py

-Ou `script.py` est le script ci-dessus.
+Where `script.py` is the script above.

 MariaDB
 -------